What does the hammer and sickle mean? In short the hammer and sickle means proletariat solidarity! It is and was a popular symbol to denote communism.

 You can read about the Chinese flag here .

 The Chinese though were far from anti the hammer and sickle and you will still see it throughout the country at various places for various reasons.
-Whether it is still communist, or not is not a question for now.
+Whether the country itself is still communist, or not is a whole other question for a whole other time.

 To read about Socialist countries click here.